PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-13 10:12:03
+Last updated: 2024-04-13 10:13:11
-Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy
+Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin